GabLeRoux/gableroux.com/_posts/2016-02-18-keep-saltstack-colored-output.md

 Awesome, salt colors!

-## What about clear text?
+## What about clear text (no color)?

-I you want to remove colored output, there are a few solutions available, here's a [question asking for a regex to remove ANSI Escape codes](http://superuser.com/q/380772/55267).
-My favorite answer is pretty much [ansi-strip-cli npm module][strip-ansi-cli]
+I you want to remove colors from output, there are a few solutions available, here's a [question asking for a regex to remove ANSI Escape codes](http://superuser.com/q/380772/55267).
+My favorite answer is [ansi-strip-cli npm module][strip-ansi-cli]

 {% highlight bash %}
 npm install --g strip-ansi-cli